 - 1/4 teaspoon fine sea salt

-- Preheat an oven to 325 degrees.
-Place the middle oven rack to the lower rack position below.
+- Preheat an oven to 325°F and line a sheet pan with parchment paper.
+Place the middle oven rack to the lower rack position.

 - In a large bowl, combine the oats, almond flour and chopped pecans and stir well.

 - In a separate small bowl, combine the syrup, almond butter, peanut butter, vanilla and salt and whisk until smooth.
 Pour over the dry ingredients.